benjaminpettus/interview-app/README.md

    definitions
     programming vocabulary on mixed topics
-     - give them tags/categories/difficulty so they can be sorted later and show growth areas
+     - tags/categories/difficulty so they can be sorted later and show growth areas
-     - points will depend on difficulty
+     - points depend on difficulty

  - levels of difficulty
     correspond to levels or matrix?